Ukrainian Association of Football

-The Ukrainian Football Association (Українська асоціація футболу, /uk/; UAF) is the governing body of football in Ukraine.
+The Ukrainian Association of Football (Українська асоціація футболу, /uk/; UAF) is the governing body of football in Ukraine.
 Before 2019, it was known as the Football Federation of Ukraine (FFU; Федерація Футболу України).
 (Note: Between 1992 and 2019, regional football organizations as well as the national Football Federation of Ukraine were called "federations".
 This naming followed the Soviet tradition.
 In 2019, the terminology was changed to align with the common European practice.)
 As a subject of the International Olympic Movement, UAF is a member of the National Olympic Committee of Ukraine.
 UAF is also member of international football organizations such as UEFA and FIFA.

 The Ukrainian Football Association governs all sport events and organizations associated with the game of football including irregular competitions of beach football, mini-football, street football and others.
 Its main features include football competitions including the Ukrainian Professional League, the Ukrainian Cup, the Amatory, the competitions among the youth (under-18), and also the Ukraine national football team.
 It also sets the regulations to the Premier League and the Professional Football League.

 It is headquartered in the national capital, Kyiv near the Olimpiyskiy National Sports Complex at the House of Football.

 The organization was established in 1991 during the dissolution of the Soviet Union when Ukraine was still a union republic of the Soviet Union.
 The creation of the organization compared with similar organizations of other former union republics of the Soviet Union was among last.
 Previously between 1932 and 1991 with the Football Federation of the Soviet Union there existed its direct predecessor, Football Federation of Ukraine (Ukrainian SSR).
 The Soviet federation of Ukraine also conducted own championship, cup competitions, competitions among amateur teams (collectives of physical culture), as well as had own national team which participated exclusively in Soviet competitions such as the Spartakiad of Peoples of the USSR.